Rasputin (song): Reception and legacy

 The song rose to the top of the charts in Germany and Austria and went to No. 2 in the United Kingdom and Switzerland.
 It was also another No. 1 hit for Boney M. in Australia, giving them their second (and last) chart-topper in that country (the other one being "Rivers of Babylon").

 AllMusic's Donald A. Guarisco called the track "the oddest and most unusual and interesting combination of musical elements" from Nightflight to Venus, then picked it as one of his "track picks" from the album.

 Although the song was written and performed in English, with single German and Russian words – "But the kasatschok he danced really wunderbar!" – it enjoyed great popularity in the Soviet Union, and is credited with reviving the fame of Rasputin there.
-The song was omitted, however, from the Soviet pressing of the album and Boney M. were barred from performing the song during their ten performances in Moscow in December 1978.
 During their visit to Poland in 1979, the band performed the song despite being asked not to by government officials.
 The show in Sopot was broadcast on national TV the next day after the song was edited out of their performance, but it was broadcast on the radio live and in full.

 The song has been covered by several other bands in varying musical styles.
 Finnish band Turisas recorded a folk metal version, while American band Boiled in Lead covered it as a folk punk song.
 The British comic book Nikolai Dante cited a lyric from the song for the title of its story called "Russia's Greatest Love Machine" in the 1997 issue of 2000 AD.
-The Washington, D.C.-based dance/rock band Ra Ra Rasputin takes its name from the song.
+The Washington, D.C.–based dance/rock band Ra Ra Rasputin takes its name from the song.
 A Spanish version by Fangoria was included on their compilation album Dilemas, amores y dramas (2003).

 The song was featured extensively in a trailer for 2021's The King's Man entitled "Official Rasputin Dance Video."
 The video focused heavily on the character Rasputin, who is portrayed in the movie by Welsh actor Rhys Ifans.
 The song does not appear in the final movie.

+The song was briefly referenced in the Doctor Who episode, entitled "The Power of the Doctor", where the Master manages to adopt the identity of Rasputin and takes control of the Russian Imperial Court, and after ordering the Russian Imperial Family out of the Winter Palace, he brings in several Daleks and Cybermen, before trapping the Doctor in a device disguised as a chandelier, which then begins to play the song, which he then dances to.

+The song was featured in the 5th episode of the 6th season of Black Mirror, entitled "Demon 79".